Kucoin/kucoin-api-docs/source/localizable/index.html.md

-## Pagination
+### Pagination

-KuCoin uses pagination for all REST requests which return arrays.
-Pagination allows for fetching results with the current page and is well suited for real-time data.
-Endpoints like /api/v1/trades, /api/v1/fills, /api/v1/orders, return the latest items by default.
-To retrieve more results, subsequent requests should specify the direction in which to paginate, based on the data previously returned.
+Pagination allows for fetching results with the current page and is well suited for real time data.
+Endpoints like /api/v1/deposits, /api/v1/orders, /api/v1/fills, will return the latest items by default (50 pages in total).
+To retrieve more results, users should specify the currentPage number in the subsequent requests to turn the page based on the data previously returned.

-### PARAMETERS ###
+#### PARAMETERS

 Parameter | Default | Description
 ---------- | ------- | ------
 currentPage | 1 | Current request page.
-pageSize | 50 | Number of results per request.The minimum pageSize is **10** and maximum is **500**.
+pageSize | 50 | Number of results per request.

-### EXAMPLE
+#### Example
 **GET /api/v1/orders?currentPage=1&pageSize=50**

-# Types
+## Types

-## Timestamps
+### Timestamps

 Unless otherwise specified, all timestamps from API are returned in **milliseconds**(e.g. **1546658861000**).
 Most modern languages and libraries will handle this without issues.

-But you need to be aware that the timestamps between the **matching engine** and the **order** system are in nanoseconds.
+But please note that the timestamps between the **matching engine** and the **order** system are in nanoseconds.

-## Numbers
+### Numbers
 Decimal numbers are returned as strings in order to preserve the full precision across platforms.
 When making a request, it is recommended that you also convert your numbers to strings to avoid truncation and precision errors.

-# Authentication
+## Authentication

-## Generating an API Key
+### Generating an API Key

 Before being able to sign any requests, you must create an API key via the KuCoin website.
-Upon creating a key you will have 3 pieces of information which you must remember:
+Upon creating a key you need to write down 3 pieces of information:

 * Key
 * Secret
 * Passphrase

-The Key and Secret will be randomly generated and provided by KuCoin.
-The passphrase is filled in when you create the API. be cautious as the passphrase you create cannot be recovered if forgotten, you can only apply for a new API key again.
-KuCoin stores a salted hash of your passphrase for verification.
+The Key and Secret are generated and provided by KuCoin and the Passphrase refers to the one you used to create the KuCoin API.
+Please note that these three pieces of information can not be recovered once lost.
+If you lost this information, please create a new API KEY.

-## Permissions
+### Permissions

-You can restrict the functionality of API keys.
-Before creating the key, you must choose what permissions you would like the key to have.
+You can manage the API permission on KuCoin’s official website.
 The permissions are:

-* **General** - Allows key general permissions.
-This includes all GET endpoints.
+* **General** - General - Allows a key general permissions.
+This includes most of the GET endpoints.
-* **Trade** - Allows a key to create orders, as well as retrieve trade data.
-This includes POST /api/v1/orders and several GET endpoints.
+* **Trade** -  Allows a key to create orders and rerieve transaction data.
-* **Transfer** - Allows a key to transfer currency on behalf of an account, including deposits and withdraws.
+* **Transfer** -  Allows a key to transfer funds (including deposit and withdrawal).
+Please note a sub-account is not authorized this permission.
 Enable with caution - API key transfers WILL BYPASS two-factor authentication.

 Please refer to the documentation below to see what API key permissions are required for a specific route.

-## Creating a Request
+### Creating a Request

 All private REST requests must contain the following headers: